 Mary’s in Newtown has had many former lives – it’s been a Greek sporting club, a women’s sanctuary, a Masonic hall and an STD clinic.
 Now, it’s one of the best new bars in Sydney.

 The creative DNA of Mary’s is impressive: it’s run by Jake Smyth of Bodega and Kenny Graham of Porteno.
-The menu is by Luke Powell (one-time head chef of Tetsuya’s).
+Helping them with the menu is Luke Powell (one-time head chef of Tetsuya’s).
 Odds would be ridiculously high that, all combined, they’d ace this set-up.

 Will and I have been ultra-excited about the emergence of Mary’s ever since reading in Time Out Sydney last year that it would be opening.
 Over the last few months, we’ve been guilty of walking past every week, scouting for hopeful signs that Mary’s would soon blare into life.
 In February, I saw staff members painting chairs outside and was rather psyched when they said they thought they might be done and ready to trade in two to three weeks.
 Of course, these things often take longer than scheduled, and Mary’s hadn’t yet kicked in by then.
 But last weekend, when we chanced past and asked if they would be up and running soon, we heard the words we’d been angling for.
 Mary’s would open this week.